 This is not by any means my original reading of this matter as it was posted here on the site in 2003.
 The current version has been in development along the same trajectory for several years, but it has been a long, and sometimes rather strange trip.

 Soon after the site’s first comprehensive redesign (even then not the original version of the site) was uploaded at the end of April 2004, I found myself directed to two excellent theory/analysis sites by other people, JK Rowling gave us a fairly major interview (Edinburgh Book Festival, August 2004) and I stumbled across a perfectly splendid little gem of a hypothetical pivotal incident for the possible history of the Potterverse tucked away in the backstory of a fanfic (beautifully scaled and impeccably placed).
-A Red Hen edition of the fanfic; ‘The Prefect’s Portrait’, can be found in the Publications area of the site.
+A Red Hen edition of that fanfic; ‘The Prefect's Portrait’, can be found in the Publications area of the site.

 Therefore, this is in the way of being about version 10.5 of my rendering of a projected backstory of the development of the social history of the Potterverse.
-In it, I am attempting to reincorporate into this world the history that Rowling excised.
+In this, I am attempting to reincorporate into this world the history that Rowling excised.